 After having tasted 1,500 wines, many several times, we look back at the extraordinary 2018 vintage with the full benefit of hindsight and put forward our list of not-to-be-missed “Vintage Highlights” for each stylistic direction, i.e. dry Riesling, off-dry Riesling, Kabinett, Spätlese, Auslese and noble-sweet wines.

 What does 2019 have in store?
 Although it is still early days, 2019 may well turn out to become a major vintage, at least at the finest growers.
 Here a sneak preview of more to come.

-The "natural wine" movement has attracted much interest lately.
-We review its development in the Mosel and provide a profile for the current growers as well as over 80 recommended wines!
+The "natural wine" movement, and more widely making do of interventions in the cellar, has attracted much interest lately.
+We review its development in the Mosel and provide a profile for the current growers of "low-no sulfur" wines in general as well as over 80 recommended wines!